It is important to note that when a tutor reports a message as possible spam, their response time is NOT affected.

 - Do NOT reply to the message

 Instead, users should flag the message by clicking the Mark as Spam button at the bottom of the new message thread.
-If the possible spam message is in a thread a tutor in which has previously replied, they should contact Customer Support (as the Mark as Spam button is only available for initial messages with no replies).
+If the possible spam message is in a thread a tutor in which has previously replied to, they should contact Customer Support (as the Mark as Spam button is only available for initial messages with no replies).